cyberqueenmeg/covid-tracking/README.md

-# COVID Zip Code Decoder
+# COVID-19 Zip Code Decoder

 # The purpose of this web application is to provide users with data regarding restaurant hours/closures in their area, how many cases of COVID-19 are in their zip code, and information from their governor and mayor's twitter account.